 Range Creek has been recognized as a national treasure because of the high density of virtually undisturbed prehistoric sites that have been found.
-Nearly four hundred sites have been identified and recorded including granaries, rock art panels, ruins and artifact scatters.
+Over five hundred sites have been identified and recorded including storage sites (granaries, caches, & cists), rock art panels, residential structures, and artifact scatters.
 Most of the sites are associated with the Fremont archaeological complex, a term used to describe Utah's earliest farmers who inhabited the region from about A.D.
 300 - A.D.
 1350.
 Based on the results of radiocarbon dating it appears that prehistoric occupation of the canyon may have been particularly intense from A.D.
 1000 - 1175, a time near the end of the Fremont Period.

 In 1884, Deputy U.S. Surveyor, Augustus Ferron discovered a small, perennial stream in a remote and unoccupied canyon on the plateau.
 He called the stream Ranch Creek.
 The following year, Ferron and four partners renamed the stream Range Creek and formed the Range Valley Cattle Company.
 For 115 years this remote valley along Range Creek was devoted to cattle ranching.

 Range Creek is home to a variety of wildlife species, each living in the area best suited to their needs.
-Learn more about the large & small mammals, reptiles, amphibians, and birds that live in the Canyon.
+Learn more about the large & small mammals, reptiles, amphibians, and birds that live in the Range Creek.